 - Quick and easy to get bikes on and off

-- You don’t have to be tall and strong to use them, as with roof-mounted bike racks as you will not be lifting bikes overhead
+- You don’t have to be as tall and strong to use them as you do with roof-mounted bike racks as you will not be lifting bikes overhead

-- Can hold fewer bikes – usually a maximum of three
+- Rear-mounted racks hold fewer bikes than roof-mounted racks– usually a maximum of three

-- Limits access to the boot of your car
+- These racks limit access to the boot of your car

-- More difficult to reverse your vehicle with additional load
+- They can make it more difficult to reverse your vehicle

-- Your bikes may extend past the width of your car when fitted to the rack.
-A potential hazard for yourself and other motorists
+- Your bikes may extend past the width of your car when fitted to the rack, which is a potential hazard for both you and other motorists

-Now the difficultly of choosing and fitting a bike rack is sorted, enjoy getting out on the open road, wherever your bike takes you.
+Now the difficultly of choosing and fitting a bike rack is sorted, you can enjoy getting out on the open road, wherever your bike takes you.